-SOUTHWEST DESTINATIONS - American Airlines through Dallas/Ft Worth (DFW), US Airways or Southwest Airlines though Las Vegas (LAS), Delta through Salt Lake City (SLC) or United Airlines or Frontier Airlines through Denver (DEN).
+SOUTHWEST DESTINATIONS - American Airlines through Dallas/Ft Worth (DFW), US Airways (now AA) or Southwest Airlines though Las Vegas (LAS), Delta through Salt Lake City (SLC) or United Airlines or Frontier Airlines through Denver (DEN).

 Dallas original airport is named Love Field (DAL).
 In the seventies, as air travel was expanding, it was felt that Love Field would not be able to handle the air traffic for the large Dallas/Ft Worth metropolis which is home to more than six million people.
 So the quest was out to build a new airport which could handle the expansion and thus came the birth of Dallas/Ft.
 Worth International Airport (DFW) which also became the home and largest hub for the gigantic American Airlines.
 Airlines were all to support the new airport, but Southwest did not want to move because they liked Love's location closer to where people lived (at the time).
 So, Southwest (and also Braniff airines) stayed at Love Field.
 However, Dallas wanted full support for DFW and didn't want to have to operate a smaller airport that was not in full use, so Ft.
 Worth Congressman Jim Wright, in 1979, wrote the WRIGHT AMMENDMENT which restricted flights out of Dallas Love Field to either Texas destinations or to one of the four adjacent states.
 The Wright Ammendment helped DFW to grow to the monolith that it is today as the eighth busiest airport in the world according to passenger traffic (and number four if you count aircraft movements since DFW is a very large cargo hub as well).
 But the restriction also crippled Southwest's business out of DAL and has been a source of debate and controversy ever since.